Sitebase/campervan/README.md

 ## Tips
 * First try to make a test setup of all components instead of trying to install this directly in the van
 * Use a powerful USB power supply to run the Raspberry Pi otherwise you we run into some weird behaviour (at least 2A)
+* When trying to use android auto make sure you have a sound card plugged in otherwise it doesn't seem to start up.